Fast Iteration of Spaced k-mers: Results

-The apparent slowness of CLARK-S has motivated the development of several optimized methods, namely FSH \cite{Girotto2018-ns}, FISH \cite{Girotto2018-wt}, ISSH \cite{Petrucci2020-zt}, MISSH \cite{Mian2024-nf}, and DuoHash \cite{Gemin2026-du}.
+Nonetheless, the apparent slowness of CLARK-S has motivated the development of several optimized methods for spaced $k$-mer extraction, namely FSH \cite{Girotto2018-ns}, FISH \cite{Girotto2018-wt}, ISSH \cite{Petrucci2020-zt}, MISSH \cite{Mian2024-nf}, and DuoHash \cite{Gemin2026-du}.
 FSH, ISSH, and MISSH are based on the observation that typical spaced masks still do share some positions that are present in overlapping $k$-mers.
 They exploit the auto-correlation between these overlaps when sliding the mask along a sequence, to ``rescue'' bits that were already extracted.
-This however requires to store previous $w$-mers, thus adding overhead.
+This however requires storing previous $w$-mers in memory during sequence iteration, and thus adds overhead.
+While this could be implemented with a rolling window, their current implementation seems to store all values for the whole sequence, making it not ideal to use on chromosome-length sequences.
 FISH and DuoHash instead use blocks of consecutive 1s in the mask to accelerate spaced $k$-mer extraction via large lookup tables.
 Distinct from all other methods examined here, this allows them to compute actual $k$-mer hashes, which DuoHash showcases via the ntHash method \cite{Mohamadi2016-gg,Kazemi2022-nk}.
 The overhead for overlap bookkeeping and lookup tables in these methods is however significant.
-Across different hardware architectures, our approaches are 3.4--4.2 times faster for single masks, and up to 9.5 faster per $w$-mer when computing multiple masks; details in the Supplementary Text.
-At the same time, our overall approach is much simpler (with added complexity for SIMD acceleration though), and does not need to keep previous $k$-mers in memory.
+Across different hardware architectures, our approaches are 3.4--4.2 times faster for single masks, and 3.2--9.5 times faster per $w$-mer when using multiple masks; details in the Supplementary Text.
+At the same time, our overall approach is structurally simpler to implement (with added complexity for SIMD acceleration though), and does not need to keep previous $k$-mers in memory.

 Lastly, the more recent MaskJelly tool \cite{Hantze2023-uj} uses a loop over mask positions to extract each $w$-mer, thus incurring $w$ operations per $w$-mer.
 Implementing our approaches can at least double the performance.